flyteorg/flyte/rfc/core language/1461-cache-serialize-api.md

 ### Datacatalog Managed Reservations
 The `datacatalog` service will be responsible for managing cache reservations.
 This will entail the addition of a new ReservationManager and ReservationRepo (with gorm implementation) per the project standards.
 Additionally it requires a new table in the db where reservations are uniquely defined based on DatasetID and an artifact tag.

 All database operations are performed with write consistency, where records are only inserted or updated on restrictive conditions.
 This eliminates the possibility for race conditions.
-Where two executions attempt to acquire a cache reservation simultaneously, only one can succeeed.
+Where two executions attempt to acquire a cache reservation simultaneously, only one can succeed.

 Additionally, the `datacatalog` configuration file defines max-heartbeat-interval-seconds and heartbeat-grace-period-multiplier to define the maximum heartbeat interval of reservation extensions and set the reservation expiration (computed as heartbeat-interval-seconds * heartbeat-grace-period-multiplier).